charlesgery/viseagull/README.md

 You can click on any building of a cluster to highlight the cluster and the roads getting in/out of it.

+If you used the url to an online open-source repository you can:
+- Open a file in a new tab by double-clicking on it,
+- Open a commit in a new tab, by selecting it, and then clicking on the corresponding button in the GUI.

 ### Visualization parameters

 Several parameters are available in the visualization :